JyYoungK/SPYProject/README.md

 - React Bootstrap for video
 - Tailwind/MUI for Design and CSS

-### Backend (Coming up)

-- NodeJS for run time
-- ExpressJS for backend framework
-- MongoDB for database
-- JSON Web Token for authentication
-- Multer for file upload

 ## Generate Working Website on your localhost

 - Create `.env.local` file inside client